Baldrico/Shadowdark/Rules/7) Monsters/Monster Attributes.md

 Individual monsters might have a different alignment.

 ## Spellcasting
 Treat monster spellcasting the same as character spellcasting.
-For a natural 1 on an INT or CHA spell, roll on the Wizard Mishap tables (pg.
+For a natural 1 on an INT or CHA spell, roll on the [[Wizard Mishaps]] tables (pg.
 46).
 A natural 1 on a WIS spell incurs penance.
 The tier is the spellcasting DC - 10.

 ## Dark-Adapted
 All non-humanoid monsters are dark-adapted.
 Their powerful senses allow them to ignore the penalties of total darkness (see pg.
 84).
 Blinding or deafening a monster still hinders it.